mzanwar/mzanwar.github.io/_posts/2018-11-26-avro-schema-evolution.md

 ## 1. Schema Evolution Explained

 We must be able to handle schema changes seamlessly.
-Schema evolution guarantees that a compatible change in one place **will not** break any other part of a graph.
+Schema evolution guarantees that a compatible change in one place **will not** break any other part of our system (graph).
 Put another way, downstream consumers <u>**do not need to be updated**</u> to handle any compatible changes upstream.
 This is valuable because it allows us to perturb the graph without worry of breaking something downstream.

 > There are **three** main schema evolution patterns:
 >